cochraef/LuaLaTeX-CAS/README.md

 This package is authored and maintained by Evan Cochrane and Timothy All.

+# Bug Reporting

+Bug reports with the documentation or bugs related to the LaTeX end should go in this repository, while bug reports related to the CAS should go in [https://github.com/cochraef/LuaCAS](https://github.com/cochraef/LuaCAS).
+There is no required format for bugs, but it should be clear how to replicate the bug and what you think the intended functionality should be.

 # License

 Permission is granted to copy, distribute and/or modify this